 Term Meaning

 products

 ETNs Exchange-traded notes

 Exchange The NASDAQ Stock Market LLC

 Exchange Act Securities Exchange Act of 1934, as amended

 FDIC Federal Deposit Insurance Corporation

 Federal Funds Monies of member banks within the Federal Reserve System which are held on deposit at a Federal Reserve Bank

 FINRA Financial Industry Regulatory Authority

 Fitch Fitch Ratings

 Fund Deposit The Deposit Securities or Deposit Cash, as applicable, and the Cash Component, which represent the minimum initial and subsequent investment amount for a Creation Unit of the fund

 GDRs Global Depositary Receipts

+GNMA Government National Mortgage Association

 In-Kind Redemption Distribution to a redeeming Authorized Participant of redemption proceeds in whole or in part in securities or other assets of the fund

-Independent Board Member A board member who is not an "interested person" (as defined in the 1940 Act) of the Trust
+Independent Board Member A board member who is not an "interested person" (as defined in the 1940 Act) of the relevant fund

+Interested Board Member A board member who is considered to be an "interested person" (as defined in the 1940 Act) of the relevant fund

 IPO Initial public offering

 IRAs Individual retirement accounts (including, without limitation, traditional IRAs, Roth IRAs, Coverdell Education Savings Accounts, IRA "Rollover Accounts" or IRAs set up under Simplified Employee Pension Plans ("SEP-IRAs"), Salary Reduction Simplified Employee Pension Plans ("SARSEPs") or Savings Incentive Match Plans for Employees ("SIMPLE IRAs"))

 IRS Internal Revenue Service

 ISS Institutional Shareholder Services Inc.

 Moody's Moody's Investors Service, Inc.

-NASDAQ The Nasdaq Stock Market, Inc.

-NAV Net asset value

-NIMNA Newton Investment Management North America LLC

-Term Meaning NFA National Futures Association NSCC National Securities Clearing Corporation NYSE New York Stock Exchange Participant Agreement An agreement entered into with a financial participant so that the participant may engage in Creation Unit transactions Participating Party A broker-dealer or other participant in the clearing process through the Continuous Net Settlement System of the NSCC Plans Distribution Plans, Service Plans and Shareholder Services Plans Rating Agencies S&P, Moody's and Fitch REIT Real estate investment trust, as defined in the Code REMIC Real estate mortgage investment conduit, as defined in the Code Retirement Plans Qualified or non-qualified employee benefit plans, such as 401(k), 403(b)(7), Keogh, pension, profit-sharing and other deferred compensation plans, whether established by corporations, partnerships, sole proprietorships, non-profit entities, trade or labor unions, or state and local governments, but not including IRAs RIC Regulated investment company, as defined in the Code SEC Securities and Exchange Commission Securities Act Securities Act of 1933, as amended Securities Lending Agent The Bank of New York Mellon Service Agents Certain financial intermediaries (which may include banks), securities dealers and other industry professionals that have entered into an agreement with the Distributor S&P Standard & Poor's Ratings Services Sub-Adviser The fund's sub-investment adviser, if any, as described in the prospectus; the fund may have more than one Sub-Adviser in the future Sub-Advised Funds Funds that use a Sub-Adviser TIPS Treasury Inflation Protection Securities
+Term Meaning NASDAQ The Nasdaq Stock Market, Inc. NAV Net asset value NIMNA Newton Investment Management North America LLC NFA National Futures Association NSCC National Securities Clearing Corporation NYSE New York Stock Exchange Participant Agreement An agreement entered into with a financial participant so that the participant may engage in Creation Unit transactions Participating Party A broker-dealer or other participant in the clearing process through the Continuous Net Settlement System of the NSCC Plans Distribution Plans, Service Plans and Shareholder Services Plans Rating Agencies S&P, Moody's and Fitch REIT Real estate investment trust, as defined in the Code REMIC Real estate mortgage investment conduit, as defined in the Code Retirement Plans Qualified or non-qualified employee benefit plans, such as 401(k), 403(b)(7), Keogh, pension, profit-sharing and other deferred compensation plans, whether established by corporations, partnerships, sole proprietorships, non-profit entities, trade or labor unions, or state and local governments, but not including IRAs RIC Regulated investment company, as defined in the Code SEC Securities and Exchange Commission Securities Act Securities Act of 1933, as amended Securities Lending Agent The Bank of New York Mellon Service Agents Certain financial intermediaries (which may include banks), securities dealers and other industry professionals that have entered into an agreement with the Distributor S&P Standard & Poor's Ratings Services

-Term Meaning

-Transfer Agent The Bank of New York Mellon

-Treasury U.S. Department of the Treasury

-Trust BNY Mellon ETF Trust II

-USA PATRIOT Act Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism Act of 2001
+Term Meaning Sub-Adviser The fund's sub-investment adviser, if any, as described in the prospectus; the fund may have more than one Sub-Adviser in the future Sub-Advised Funds Funds that use a Sub-Adviser TIPS Treasury Inflation Protection Securities Transfer Agent The Bank of New York Mellon Treasury U.S. Department of the Treasury Trust BNY Mellon ETF Trust USA PATRIOT Act Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism Act of 2001

+APPENDIX A

-APPENDIX A: PROXY VOTING POLICIES AND PROCEDURES OF THE FIRM DELEGATED FUND PROXY VOTING AUTHORITY
+PROXY VOTING POLICIES AND PROCEDURES OF FIRMS DELEGATED FUND PROXY VOTING AUTHORITY